 Through Passport, participants can receive funding for activities that encourage their personal development and help them achieve their potential.
 Passport also helps to:

-The Passport initiative is intended for residents of Ontario who have a developmental disability and who:
+The Passport initiative is intended for residents of

 Participants in Passport can live independently or in supportive living.
 Priority will be given to applicants who are living at home with their families.